kenwals/BoWood-Audio/README.md

 - New product addition :heavy_check_mark:

-### Bugs encountered on the way

 ### Known issues

 #### Not secure warning / Unsecure connection

-This Web Application has Not secure warning displayed on the browser address bar, this prevents me from using certain online tools for responsiveness testing, so i had to manually test this.
+This Web Application has an ot secure warning displayed on the browser address bar, this prevents me from using certain online tools for responsiveness testing, so i had to manually test these.

 #### Pep8 e501 errors